oar-team/batsim/docs/input-workload.rst

     }

-The first allocated machine of such a profile will compute :math:`5 * 10^6` floating-point operations, while the other machines will not compute any floating-point operation.
+The first allocated machine of such a profile will compute :math:`5 x 10^6` floating-point operations, while the other machines will not compute any floating-point operation.
 The picture below illustrates the communications done within the parallel task.
-All allocated machines will send :math:`5 * 10^6` bytes to the first allocated machine.
-The second allocated machine will send :math:`5 * 10^6` bytes to the first and second allocated machines...
+All allocated machines will send :math:`5 x 10^6` bytes to the first allocated machine.
+The second allocated machine will send :math:`5 x 10^6` bytes to the first and second allocated machines...

 .. image:: ./img/ptask/CommMatrix.svg